wxwern/cs2103t-tp/docs/UserGuide.md

 * Accidentally triggered autocomplete when you didn't intend to?
 Don't worry, just press **BACKSPACE** to immediately revert to your previously typed text.

-* <span class="expert-difficulty">Expert</span> Autocomplete checks for fuzzy matches - it sorts by the best *subsequence* prefix match first.
+* <span class="expert pill">Expert</span> Autocomplete checks for fuzzy matches - it sorts by the best *subsequence* prefix match first.

   * For example, you can type `-nm` to get the autocompletion result of `--name`.